October 2023

 Medicare Open Enrollment is Here!
 Now What?

 By Diana Brown It’s finally here again… it’s Medicare Open Enrollment or more precisely, the Annual Enrollment Period (AEP).
 Every year, from October 15 to December 7, Medicare-eligible people can do pretty much anything they want with their coverage.
 Simply put, you can add, drop, or change virtually any plan and change to or from any insurance company.
 Piece of cake, right?
 Wrong!
 Many people don’t want to relive the information overload they experienced when first becoming eligible.
 Remembering the volume of phone calls, emails and mountains of regular mail would understandably send anyone running for cover!
 Please know, this time will be different.
 First, you’ve now had some experience with what the plan you originally selected can or cannot do for you.
 Were you happy with the premium?
 Were all your doctors in the network?
 Were all your prescriptions covered at a reasonable cost?
 Did you get any of the extra benefits like Dental, Vision, Hearing, Telehealth, At Home Caregiver support or Over-the-counter cash allowances?
 If the answer to any of these is no, then now is the time for you to get answers so you can make the right choices for 2024.
 How can you get this information without reigniting the previous overload?
 The answer – YOU need to initiate contact.
 Look for advertising from local people you know will be able to get you what you are looking for, like myself.
 We WON’T SELL your information to strangers.
-This simple tip will allow you to rest assured...
+This simple tip will allow you to rest...
 Read More

 How to Stop Cheating Before it Starts

 By Jamie C. Williamson, PhD, Amity Mediation Workshop You may have heard the adage “cheating is a symptom of relationship problems, not the cause of it.”
 With notable exceptions for certain pathologies, this statement is generally accurate.
 So, the time to protect your relationship from an affair is long before your partner feels the need to seek attention or support outside your relationship.
 Extant research conducted over the last two decades shows that between 20 and 26 percent of married men cheat and between 10 and 19 percent of married women cheat.
 As reported in Life Science Magazine, these numbers have remained consistent over the last twenty years.
 The difference now is that relationship partners have a lower tolerance for cheating because attitudes about marriage have changed.
 As more women earned higher education and entered the workforce, married couples began looking for their spouse to be their best friend, their confidante, their parenting partner, their homemaking partner, their wage-earning partner, and an amazing lover.
 This is a lot to ask of one person.
 Even strong marriage partnerships can cascade downward to a betrayal if the couple is not vigilant about turning toward each other in response to daily bids for connection and, especially, when repairing their relationship after regrettable incidents.
 Bolster Trust Couples who successfully protect their relationship from an affair understand how to bolster trust to prevent a betrayal.
-Trust is built on a solid, reciprocal foundation of predictability, dependability, and faith – the three building blocks of trust....
+Trust is built on a solid, reciprocal foundation of predictability, dependability, and faith – the three building blocks of...
 Read More

 Sean of the South: The Dropout

 By Sean Dietrich I am a dropout.
 I grew up pretty hard.
 I am an educational failure.
 I had few academic opportunities.
 As a result, I am a very slow reader, and an even wurse speler.
 This is because, after my father died, my family hit rock bottom.
 My mother cleaned houses for a living, and worked in fast food.
 I, my ownself, dropped out of school and got my first job at age 14, hanging drywall.
 Later, I would install tile and wood floors.
 I hung commercial roofing and seamless gutter.
 I had other ignoble occupations, too.
 I scooped ice cream.
 I was a telemarketer for exactly 13 hours.
 In the evenings, for extra cash, I played music at local bars where overserved people two-stepped and showed their appreciation by lobbing bottles at the piano player.
 I wasn’t particularly talented.
 I owned a guitar.
 I had a cheap piano my father bought from the classified section.
 I had long hair.
 Nobody wanted their daughter to date me.
 But something about the communal glow of a beer joint changed me.
 I’ve had some powerfully good memories in dim rooms with clinking glassware.
 When I was 16, I spent my birthday playing “Faded Love” in a joint on the Alabama state line.
 The bartender, Wanda, asked if I wanted a beer.
 Wanda was five foot, even, and had a voice like a pack of filtered menthols.
 I told Wanda, without hesitation, yes, I did want a beer.
-So Wanda opened a...
+So Wanda opened...
 Read More

 From the Mayor

 From Mayor Mark Sheldon City government has many moving parts.
 In many ways, it is like a business with various service lines including administration, finance, police, fire public works, utilities, building and planning, community redevelopment, and parks and recreation.
 Each and every department serves the residents, businesses and visitors of this community.
 While departments function individually, they act in tandem to fulfill the City’s vision, mission, and values.
 As a reminder, our City’s vision is to be a safe, family-friendly vibrant community that values residents, businesses and visitors, supports cultural and economic diversity, and maintains outstanding quality of life.
 This vision is accomplished day by day, and year by year, through adherence to our six strategic priorities.
 These include public safety, economic development, transportation, community quality of life, attractive community and financial health.
 These priorities are being addressed in our 2024 budget, just approved in September.
 While it is our largest budget to date, with $236 million in expenditures, a whopping 62 percent of this budget – $146 million – is for capital improvements.
 We are addressing all our strategic priorities in this year’s expenditures.
 Our capital projects consist of many large, multi-year projects that have been in our long-range plans for a while.
 The process of designing, bidding, crossing all our T’s & dotting all the I’s when it comes to government contracts, can be arduous.
 It doesn’t happen overnight, but we are pleased that these much-needed projects continue to move forward.
-These include significant investment in one of...
+These include significant investment in one...
 Read More

 Fall Family Fun

 By Paul Bonnette Summer has officially come to an end, even if it doesn’t feel like it just yet.
 Sunscreen and lemonade have been replaced with backpacks, pencils, and pumpkin spice.
 School may be back in session, but that doesn’t mean you can’t enjoy some fun fall activities.
 Of course, there is no better way to welcome in the spookiest season than with a trip to one of the many farms in the Panhandle.
 Corn mazes, pumpkin picking, family fall photos, and tractor hayrides are just a few of the fun activities on offer nearby.
 Here are some of our top picks.
 Aplin Farms, located near Dothan, Alabama, is perhaps one of the most popular farms in the area.
 Known for its fresh produce market, market, and numerous activities such as wagon rides, pumpkin picking, corn maze, pumpkin bowling, photo ops, animal petting zoo, and even live music, Aplin Farms is a family-pleaser.
 Aplin Farms opened September 30 and operates Wednesday through Sunday.
 They are located at 2729 North County Road 49, Dothan, AL, 36305.
 For more information visit them on Facebook at Aplin Farms.
 Sweet Season Farm located in Milton, FL is another family favorite, home to a wide variety of kid-friendly activities such as their sunflower speedway, cow train, hayrides, corn silo, mini golf, pony rides, and of course pumpkin picking.
 Those up for a challenge can tackle the farm’s specialty corn maze.
-This 10-acre maze offers new designs every year with this year’s design honoring Country Music...
+This 10-acre maze offers new designs every year with this year’s design honoring Country...
 Read More

 Red Snapper Weekends for State Guides

 By Pam Anderson Our State Guide boat captains are excited to have Red Snapper available to all the folks who missed their ‘snapper trip’ in the summer or just want to pack away a few more for the winter.
 Florida State waters are open for private anglers on their own boats, fishing from piers or on the State-licensed guide boats to catch Red Snapper on Fridays, Saturdays, and Sundays through November.
 Grand Lagoon has plenty of experienced guides to offer!
 The Federally permitted Head-boats and Private Charter Boats are still catching plenty of other species and will be operating through October; some will operate year round.
 Before long Flounder should be gathering up on inshore reefs and other structures.
 Check out our website at www.CaptAndersonsMarina.com for all that are available.
 Embassy Suites by Hilton on Panama City Beach will host the next Gulf of Mexico Fishery Management Council meeting from Monday, October 23 at 8:30 a.m. until Thursday, October 26 at 4:30 p.m.
 Some Committee meetings that may be of special interest will be the Data Collection Committee meeting from 10:15-11:30 a.m., Monday, Oct.
 23 and the Reef Fish Committee meeting all day Tuesday, Oct.
 24. On Wednesday morning there will be a presentation regarding wind energy development in the Gulf.
 Also, Wednesday afternoon is the public comment period.
 Each person who signs up to speak is allowed 3 minutes to make comments on the subjects that were discussed in the committees.
-You can find the full agenda at https://gulfcouncil.org/wp-content/uploads/A-3-Combined-Committee-and-Council_Agenda_Oct2023.pdf....
+You can find the full agenda at...
 Read More